HakYouX/AI-Crypto-Trading-Terminal/README.md

 2. **You understand the experimental nature** of algorithmic recommendations
 3. **You accept sole responsibility** for all trading decisions
 4. **You guarantee adulthood** and legal capacity for operating on financial markets
+5. **You agree to use this software ONLY for educational purposes**
+6. **You will NOT redistribute, modify, or commercially exploit this software**

 ### Usage Recommendations
 1. **Use exclusively demonstration funds** for testing